i22-digitalagentur/worker-tools/README.md

   end
 ```

 The state `complete` and `failed` are used by the modules.
 Both `state` and `kind` could be an enum or just a string field.
 Whether you have one, none or many attachments, and which library you use to handle it's up to you.

+The state `complete_with_warnings` indicates that the model contains notes that did not lead to a failure but should get some attention.
+By default those levels are `warning` and `errors` and can be customized.

 In this case the migration would be something like this: